carterwsmith/se23-project2/essence.md

-# Way of Working: Project 1 - DECIDE
+# Way of Working: Project 2 - CI Server

 - [ ] Principles established
     - [ ] Principles and constraints are committed to by the team